nholthaus/units/README.md

 Units of compatible types (e.g length units) can be implicitely converted/assigned to one another.
 Units (with the exception of dimensionless types) cannot be implicitely converted to/from built-in types, such as `double`.

 Units are constructed from built-in types, and the `toDouble()` method (or `operator()`) can be used to retrieve a built-in type value.
-That said, the user should prefer to operate within the unit type-space as much as is practical, and wrappers of many `<cmath>` functions are provided to enable operating soly in the `unit_t` domain.
+That said, the user should prefer to operate within the unit type-space as much as is practical, and wrappers of most `<cmath>` functions are provided to enable operating soly in the `unit_t` domain.

 The primary purpose of unit containers is to provide type safety and dimensional analysis for mathematical operations. for instance, the velocity of an object can be calculated: